-Each location’s cohort will consist of approximately 14 to 16 students.
+The Fall 2023 cohorts will consist of approximately 12 to 14 students.

 At least two of your four Lehigh Launch courses will be taught by Lehigh faculty members.
-Your other courses may be taught by Lehigh faculty or by faculty affiliated with our partner universities.
-See each location’s FAQ for additional information.
+Your other courses may be taught by Lehigh faculty or by faculty affiliated with our program partners.

 All Lehigh Launch courses are Lehigh courses, and as such, they apply to your GPA just as on-campus courses do.

 Yes, you will register online, in the same way and at the same time as your on-campus peers.
-The lead faculty director for each Lehigh Launch program serves as the first-semester advisor for the students, will help advise you with course selection and will help connect you with additional advising resources on the main campus should you need them.
+Your Lehigh Launch faculty and your first-semester advisors on campus will help advise you with course selection and will help connect you with additional advising resources on the main campus should you need them.

 Varsity athletics requires a significant amount of time, and participation rules vary by sport.
 We encourage athletes to talk to their coaches before committing to Lehigh Launch.
 We also ask that you let the Lehigh Launch program know that you are a varsity athlete, so that we can properly advise you on both academic and non-academic issues related to Lehigh Launch.

-Yes, as long as you meet the standard eligibility requirements, including academic requirements and student conduct expectations.
+Yes.
 First-year students at Lehigh cannot join a fraternity or sorority until their second semester.
 Panhellenic recruitment and IFC fraternity recruitment both take place in the spring semester.
 Cultural Greek Council chapters do not have specific periods for accepting new members.
+So as long as you meet the standard eligibility requirements, including academic requirements and student conduct expectations, Lehigh Launch students can participate in fraternity and sorority recruitment upon the start of the spring semester.
 Women who participate in the Panhellenic recruitment process will need to miss certain portions of the Lehigh Launch transition programming in order to rush, but they will be required to complete all other Lehigh Launch programming in January.